34+35: Composition

 "34+35" is an uptempo pop song with influences of R&B and an instrumentation utilizing violins, plucked strings, and elements of trap music.
 The song is written with a tempo of 110 beats per minute in the key of F major, while Grande's vocals range from a low note of G3 to a high note of F5.
 The song's lyrics include sexual puns, double entendres, and sex jokes, while the song's title (which, as a mathematical expression, evaluates to 69) and chorus reference to the 69 sex position, with the outro's lyrics including "Means I wanna 69 witcha".
-Other lyrics include explicit sexual references, such as "Can you stay up all night?/Fuck me 'til the daylight".
-The song was written about Grande's sex life with her boyfriend Dalton Gomez.
+Other lyrics include explicit sexual references, such as "Can you stay up all night?/Fuck me 'til the daylight”.
+The song was written about Grande's sex life with her then-boyfriend Dalton Gomez.
 According to Grande, the line, "Just gimme them babies" was suggested by songwriter Scott Nicholson as a joke to complete the first verse, on the night they started writing the song, but she liked it so much that it ended up in the final version.
 The earthquake referenced in the third verse ("Got the neighbours yellin' "Earthquake!"/4.5 when I make the bed shake") was based on an actual earthquake of magnitude 4.5 that occurred in Southern California in September 2020.
 Grande wrote the bridge together with songwriters Tayla Parx and Victoria Monét.

 Mary Siroky of Consequence of Sound called the track "overwhelmingly playful" and "no-holds-barred", with Heather Taylor-Singh of Exclaim! writing that it featured an "overt sexiness".
 Adam White of The Independent called the song's lyrics "dirty-minded" and "cutely tongue-in-cheek", while Brenton Blanchet of Clash regarded "34+35" as "Grande's most sexually explicit track yet".
 Similarly, Natalie Morin of Refinery29 named the song "Grande's sex magnum opus".